khansiddique/linux-commands-cheat-sheet/README.md

 options at a time, so make certain you comment out the other options before using proxychains.

-Next, find and uncomment the line with chain_len and then give it a reasonable number.
+Next, find and uncomment the line with chain_len and then give it a reasonable number.
 This line determines how many of the IP addresses in your chain will be used in creating your random proxy chain.

 ```